Article Summary

 Imagine you have $5,000 to put into a CD.
 Rather than tying up the entire amount in a single 5-year CD, consider spreading the funds over several CDs.

-With this approach, you're growing savings over five years.
-Rather than keep the $5,000 locked away where you can't touch it, over time you'll have access to the funds on a regular schedule.
-In this example, you only need to wait a year for the first maturity date while the rest of the CDs continue to earn interest.
+With this approach, you're growing savings over five years rather than keeping the $5,000 locked away where you can't touch it.
+Over time, you'll have access to the funds on a regular schedule.
+In this example, you only need to wait one year for the first maturity date while the rest of the CDs continue to earn interest.

 CD laddering can continue for as long as it fits your financial needs.